-ABSTRACT: Gale-Shapley's deferred acceptance (henceforth DA) mechanism has emerged as a prominent candidate for placing students to public schools.
-While the DA has desirable fairness and incentive properties, it limits the applicants' abilities to communicate their preference intensities, which entails ex-ante inefficiency when ties at school preferences are broken randomly.
+Gale-Shapley's deferred acceptance (henceforth DA) mechanism has emerged as a prominent candidate for placing students to public schools.
+While DA has desirable fairness and incentive properties, it limits the applicants' abilities to communicate their preference intensities, which entails ex-ante inefficiency when ties at school preferences are broken randomly.
 We propose a variant of deferred acceptance mechanism that allows students to influence how they are treated in ties.
-It inherits much of the desirable properties of the DA but performs better in ex ante efficiency.
+It inherits much of the desirable properties of DA but performs better in ex ante efficiency.
+JEL: C78, D61, D78, I21, I28

-KEYWORDS: Gale-Shapley's deferred acceptance algorithm, choice-augmented deferred acceptance, tie breaking, ex ante Pareto efficiency.
+Keywords: Gale-Shapley's deferred acceptance algorithm, choiceaugmented deferred acceptance, tie breaking, ex ante Pareto efficiency.